Easy Homemade Cinnamon Rolls that you can make ahead of time. Even the day before. Put them in your fridge overnight and bake them in the morning.

 Don’t be afraid to make Homemade Cinnamon Rolls.

-The amounts for the brown sugar and cinnamon are just a guide.
+The amounts in the recipe for the brown sugar and cinnamon are just a guide.
 I don’t usually stick with it as we really like our filling.
+You can certainly add more or less as your family prefers.

 - 1 egg